zach-silberstein/ecse473_f23_zms29_ariac_entry/README.md

     `roslaunch ariac_entry entry.launch`
 By defualt, the launch file will not launch the ariac_entry_node.
 To do so, either run:
      `roslaunch ariac_entry entry.launch ariac_entry:= true`
 or use the perfered method by running the launch file and then running the node separately with the following commands:
     `roslaunch ariac_entry entry.launch`
      `rosrun ariac_entry ariac_entry_node`
 To run the project without the launch file, first start the simulator by running
     `roslaunch ecse_373_ariac ecse_373_ariac.launch`
 or to run it in the background (perfered) use
     `roslaunch ecse_373_ariac ecse_373_ariac.launch &`
 Once the simulator is open, be sure to click the play button at the bottom and then wait a few seconds (typically until the simtime reaches 5 seconds) before continuing.
 Next start the ik_service node with
      `rosrun ik_service ik_service_node`
 To launch the node of this project run
     `rosrun ariac_entry ariac_entry_node`
 When it is desired to end the simulation run
     `killall gzserver gzclient roslaunch`

+#### Future Improvments:
+The node supplied here provides a sucessful framwork which can be further built upon to sucessfully complete the competetion.
+Specifically, the node is able move the arm to a desired location and is able to succesful pick up the desired part.
+Futuer improvments are listed below in the order I would impliment them.
+1. Determine correct trey to place part
+2. Move arm to trey
+3. Determine desired pose of the part in the trey
+4. Transform this pose into the frame of the robot
+5. Place part onto trey
+6. Add functionality to move the linear acuator near the correct part bin once it has been determined
+7. Add loops to run code over each part of each order of each shipment
+8. Switch to controlling arm through the action server so more information about its state can be determined